-Whip scorpions live in tropical and subtropical areas worldwide.
+Over 100 species of whip scorpions have been discovered.
+They live in tropical and subtropical areas worldwide.
 They usually dig their burrows with the use of their pedipalps, and would rather stay in humid, dark places and avoid light.
+They also dwell under:

 In mating, males secrete a sperm sac and find a way to transfer it to the female.
 A single burrow can accommodate 35 eggs.
 The female will stay with the eggs until they hatch, after which the young ones climb onto their mother's back for long periods until their first molting.
 After they molt, these tiny scorpions leave the burrow.More Information